skrodal/relay-iis-logparser/README.md

 Config fields explained:

 - `iis_log_path` : points to the folder where all IIS logs are kept (typically a samba mount to the Windows Server's IIS log folder).
 - `min_hit_diff_sec` : do not record more than one hit for a presentation for a unique IP within this timeframe (e.g. 7200 for 2 hours).
+- `username_depth`: folder depth to username folder (pends on publishing structure of Relay content) - start counting from 1.
-- `presentation_depth`: folder depth to presentation base path (pends on publishing structure of Relay content):
+- `presentation_depth`: folder depth to presentation base path (pends on publishing structure of Relay content) - start counting from 1:

 Interesting GET request in the IIS log look something like this: